 \subsection{Framed little disks and framed configurations}

-Following \textcite[Definition 2.1]{SalvatoreWahl2003}, we describe the framed little disks operad as a semi-direct product.
+Following Salvatore--Wahl~\cite[Definition 2.1]{SalvatoreWahl2003}, we describe the framed little disks operad as a semi-direct product.
 If $G$ is a topological group and $\PP$ is an operad in $G$-spaces, the semi-direct product $\PP \rtimes G$ is the topological operad defined by $(\PP \rtimes G)(n) = \PP(n) \times G^{n}$ and explicit formulas for the composition.
-Similarly if $H$ is a commutative Hopf algebra and $\CC$ is a Hopf cooperad in $H$-comodules, then the semi-direct product $\CC \rtimes H$ is defined by formally dual formulas.
+If $H$ is a commutative Hopf algebra and $\CC$ is a Hopf cooperad in $H$-comodules, then the semi-direct product $\CC \rtimes H$ is defined by formally dual formulas.